speechbrain/speechbrain/README.md

 The goal is to create a **single**, **flexible**, and **user-friendly** toolkit that can be used to easily develop **state-of-the-art speech technologies**, including systems for **speech recognition**, **speaker recognition**, **speech enhancement**, **multi-microphone signal processing** and many others.

-SpeechBrain is currently under development.
+*SpeechBrain is currently under development*.

 # Table of Contents
 - [Basics](#basics)